TalonBraveInfo/invasion/README.md

 If you're interested in contributing to the project then we recommend jumping onto our [Discord](https://discord.gg/EdmwgVk), so we can better coordinate everything.

 We're currently looking for programmers, level designers, modellers, animators and artists, so if you're any one of those then your help would be greatly appreciated!

-### Programming

-A rough style guide can be found [here](https://docs.microsoft.com/en-us/windows/win32/stg/coding-style-conventions) and [here](http://web.mst.edu/~cpp/common/hungarian.html), for anyone looking to contribute.
-Valve have never officially outlined their style but it seems to follow Microsoft's own conventions for the most part, which are very similar if not the same as Hungarian Notation.